mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/README.md

   - Cleanup.

   The tests are run against busybox application in both statefulset and deployment models.
-  Each stage include several jobs which triggers the corresponding Litmus books to carry out the test.
+  Each stage include several jobs which triggers the corresponding e2e books to carry out the test.